 Michael Seay writes and speaks regularly on Texas tax law.
 He has co-authored articles appearing in the Journal of State Taxation, Texas Lawyer, Texas Bar Journal, and Viewpoint, the Texas Society of CPA’s monthly newsletter.
 He has taught sessions and webinars for the TSCPA, the University of Texas School of Law, various regional and national trade associations and public accounting firms, and private seminar companies.
 He also regularly updates this website’s blog, which provides in-depth news and analysis regarding Texas tax law.

 Michael Seay earned his law degree at the University of Texas School of Law, with honors.
 Michael, who is also a CPA, practiced as an auditor for an international public accounting firm before attending law school.
 He earned his undergraduate degree in accounting at Baylor University and graduated with highest honors.
 He was 8th in his class of 372 at the business school.
 Michael also holds an MBA, with honors, from Baylor University.

 In his spare time, Michael Seay enjoys street and trail running and competing in various races.
-Michael is president-elect at Congregation Beth Israel, his synagogue in Austin.
+Michael is the past president of Congregation Beth Israel, his synagogue in Austin.
 He is married with two young children.